shubhamkadlag/daily-interview-pro/README.md

 # daily-interview-pro
+Description
-Solutions in Java for programming interview problems https://www.techseries.dev/daily
+Solutions in Java for Daily Interview Pro by https://www.techseries.dev/daily